 - Some back income taxes,

 Some of these debts are only dischargeable under special circumstances.
 For example, back income taxes must be at least three years old, and the returns must have been on file for at least two years.
-Additionally, student loans are dischargeable if the debtor has an “undue hardship,” a phrase that has a specific legal meaning.
+Additionally, student loans are sometimes dischargeable if the debtor has an “undue hardship,” a phrase that has a specific legal meaning.

 Chapter 13 Bankruptcy in San Benito County